Rent safe and private dog parks hosted by locals

 This period in your puppy’s life is when they’re often equated to human teenagers.
 While their attention span will be much longer than when they were littler, they might also start to test boundaries, which is only natural for a young dog growing up and figuring out how to influence the world around them.

 You can also expect some undesirable behaviors during this stage.
 Your pup will reach sexual maturity and might appear to “regress” in their training even after successfully performing cues and behaviors around a variety of distractions previously.
 Don’t worry!
 This is completely normal.
 Keep up your routine, engage in lots of play and exercise, and don’t hesitate to reach out to a professional trainer for support if you need to.
-By staying consistent, you should be able to prevent long-term bad habits.
+By staying consistent, you should be able to prevent long-term bad habits in your adult dog.

 What behaviors and skills should you teach your Golden Retriever?

-The sky’s the limit when it comes to training your Golden Retriever puppy as they grow up — but the following three things are usually top priority for most dog parents.
+The sky’s the limit when it comes to training your Golden Retriever puppy as they grow up!
+The following three things are usually top priority for most dog parents: comfort in a kennel, using the bathroom only outside, and some basic dog obedience training.

 Crate training